Stage2Cohort3/Syllabus/unit_08/README.md

 1. FAs are emailed when an existing AH they are assigned to creates a new account
 1. AHs are emailed when they have been assigned a new FA
 1. Account assignments are evenly distributed among available FAs
-    - Try to keep FAs to a maximum of 100 accounts, but if all FAs are at max capacity, we will have to assign them more than 100
+    - Try to keep FAs to a maximum of 100 accounts, but if all FAs are at max capacity, we will have to assign them more than 100 accounts
     - If new FAs become available, reassign accounts to new FAs to reduce the workload of overburdened FAs
     - If an existing FA becomes inactive, reassign all of their accounts to new FAs
     - Any reassignments should have all emails re-sent with current details